 - The provision of other extraordinary or emergency assistance needed to enable homeless children and youths to attend school and participate fully in school activities.

-Activities authorized under ARP Homeless I are as follows:
+Activities authorized under ARP Homeless I and II are as follows:

 - The provision of wraparound services (which could be provided in collaboration with and/or through contracts with community-based organizations, and could include academic supports, trauma-informed care, social-emotional support, and mental health services);